doctorfree/MusicPlayerPlus/README.md

 - Converting WAV format media files to MP3 format
 - Importing a music library into the Beets library management system
 - Downloading additional lyrics
-- Activation of YAMS scrobbler for Last.FM
+- Activation of YAMS scrobbler for Last.fm
 - Analysis and retrieval of audio-based information for media matching a query

 Configure the music library location by editing `~/.config/mpd/mpd.conf` and